The Notification component is used to display notifications in your application.

 return <Button onClick={handleClick}>Trigger notification</Button>}Subtle notifications are a less intrusive way to inform users about events or updates.
 They typically have a softer appearance and may not require immediate user action.

-Use the -subtle suffix with the notification type to create a subtle notification.
+Use the usage: 'subtle' option to create a subtle notification.

 'use client';